yinanazhou/ukulele-sound-synthesis/README.md

 - spec.m is a function to draw spectrograms of the signal.

-- BR.m is the recorded body-to-air response of a concert ukulele.
+- BR.wav is the recorded body-to-air response of a concert ukulele.